BrianHicks/finch/README.md

 ## Contributing/Development/Hacking

-To be painfully honest I haven't thought through the licensing of this tool yet.
-It will be some form of open source, probably MIT or BSD.
-If you want to contribute now (as if anyone would) please understand that I may not accept pull requests until I figure this out and you agree with how your work is being licensed.
+Finch is licensed under the [Apache License](LICENSE.txt).
+By contributing, you agree to licensing your contributions under the Apache License and bound to provide only code you have the right to license in that manner.

+If you just want something to do, check out the [low-hanging fruit][lhf] tag on the [issues][issues] for this repository.

-That said, `go get github.com/BrianHicks/finch` (or `git clone`, of course) should do the trick.
+With that out of the way, `go get github.com/BrianHicks/finch` (or `git clone`, of course) should do the trick.
 You can run `make deps` to get everything.
 Before you commit, please run `make test`, `make lint`, and `gofmt`.
 It'll make everyone's lives easier.

-If you have any thoughts about licensing or build tools please tell me!
-My email address is in my Github profile if you don't want to just open an issue.
-This is my first "real" go project and I'm open to changing things to fit with what the community usually expects.

-All that said, after the 0.1.0 release future work is going to be done on "develop" and feature branches.
+Work on unreleased versions is done on "develop" and feature branches.
 If anyone (including me) commits to master I'll be very unhappy.
 So to start working on this using [hub][hub]:

 ```
 go get github.com/BrianHicks/finch